Penn State investigates new allegations against Jerry Sandusky

 The Office of the Attorney General of Pennsylvania said it "can't confirm or deny the existence of an investigation" into Sandusky.

-Sandusky's attorney, Al Lindsey, said in a phone call with CNN that he and his client are "trying to find out what they're investigating."
+Sandusky's attorney, Al Lindsay, said in a phone call with CNN that he and his client are "trying to find out what they're investigating."

-When asked if Sandusky, now 75, knew what the allegations were about, Lindsey said, "Absolutely not.
+When asked if Sandusky, now 75, knew what the allegations were about, Lindsay said, "Absolutely not.
 I had an opportunity to speak with Mr. Sandusky earlier and he denies that anything happened."

 Resentencing scheduled for November 8

-Note: Correction: An earlier version of this article misspelled Al Lindsay's name.